 Telling a Child Their Stepparent is Adopting Them

 Depending on the age of this child being adopted, you will most certainly be excited to tell them the good news!
-In some states, a child over a certain age will need to give their permission to be adopted.
+In some states, a child over a certain age will need to permit to be adopted.

 Not telling the child they are being adopted by the stepparent can create mistrust and hurt down the road, so think twice if you were planning on not telling them until later.